vladstudio/edna/src/note-initial.md

 Welcome to Edna - a scratchpad and note taker for developers and power users.

-To learn more right-click for context menu and use `Show help` menu.
+To learn more right-click for context menu and use `Help` / `Show help` menu.

 Keyboard shortcuts: